Seizure and sale of tangible personal property

 - Amount of sale

-Within one month of the sale, the Commissioner of Justice
+Within one month of sale, the Commissioner of Justice shall:

-- remits to the creditor the amount due (including interest and costs)
+- It shall remit to the creditor the amount due (including interest and costs), deducting it from the proceeds of the sale.

-But if the amount of the sale is not sufficient to repay the creditor in full, the amount remaining due to him is increased by statutory interest rate from the month following the sale.
+- If the amount of the sale is not sufficient to repay the creditor in full, the amount you still have to return to the creditor is increased by statutory interest rate from the month following the sale.

 Who can help me?